Who Is Ariana Grande's New Husband, Dalton Gomez?

 The couple was first seen together officially 7 months earlier in the music video for “Stuck with U”, a collaboration between Grande and Justin Bieber, where they danced together at the end of the song.

 If Gomez’s name doesn’t seem familiar to you, you are not alone.
 He is a luxury real estate agent for a company here in Los Angeles.
-Born and raised in Southern California, according to his bio on the Aaron Kirman Group website, he has been in the business for 5 years.MORE NEWS: More LA Drivers Are Considering Installing Dash Cams In Their Cars
+Born and raised in Southern California, according to his bio on the Aaron Kirman Group website, he has been in the business for 5 years.MORE NEWS: LA County Sheriff's Department Seeks Public Assistance In Locating 26-Year-Old Dulce Ivette "Candy" Huante

 Grande was previously engaged to comedian Pete Davidson.